MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-onelake-page.md

 * **Workspaces** - Total number of workspaces present on the capacity on the selected date range.

-* **Current storage (GB)** - Displays the latest hourly point in time storage used by capacity.
+* **Current storage (GB)** - Displays the latest hourly point in time storage in GB used by capacity.

-* **Billed storage (GB)** - Displays the billed storage in GB for workspaces in selected capacity.
+* **Billed storage (GB)** - Displays the storage in GB that is billed for selected capacity.

+>[!NOTE]
+>Billed storage can be less than the current storage.
+Current storage is latest point in time storage usage and cumulative billed storage calculated at hour level.

+>[!NOTE]
+>Current storage may display a zero value.
+This could occur if the workspaces have not yet begun reporting data for that specific hour.

 ## Table visual

 ### Top n workspaces by billed storage %

-This table visual shows top n workspaces by their billed storage %.
+This table visual shows top n workspaces with below information by their billed storage %.
 Top n value can be changed by using Top filter.
-The table visual displays the four values listed below.

-* **Workspace name** - The name of the workspace.
+* **Workspace name** - Name of the workspace.

-* **Workspace ID** - The unique identifier for the workspace.
+* **Workspace ID** - Unique identifier for the workspace.

-* **Current storage (GB)** - The current storage of a specific workspace.
+* **Current storage (GB)** - Current storage of a specific workspace.

-* **Billed storage (GB)** - The billed storage in GB of a specific workspace.
+* **Billed storage (GB)** -  Billed storage in GB of a specific workspace.

-* **Billed storage %** -  The workspace billed storage divided by the sum of billed storages in the capacity.
+* **Billed storage %** -  Billed storage divided by the sum of billed storages in the capacity.
+This can help determine contribution of the current workspace in the overall capacity storage utilization.

 ## Column charts